flutter/packages/packages/go_router_builder/README.md

 }
 ```

-Required parameters are pulled from the route's `path` defined in the route
-tree.

 ## Route tree

 The tree of routes is defined as an attribute on each of the top-level routes: